parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 For clarity, I will be using some terms with the following meanings:

- * **Data** are units of information, often but not always numeric, collected through observation.
-Non-numeric employee sentiment ("I feel dissatisfied") and numeric quantity of work estimate ("tickets closed last week") are both data.
+ * **Data** are units of information collected through observation.
+They are both numeric and non-numeric.
+E.g.: employee sentiment ("I feel dissatisfied") is a non-numeric datum; an estimate of the quantity of work done ("tickets closed last week") is a numeric datum.
- * A **metric** is a numerical measurement of some data.
+ * A **metric** is numerical data intended to *measure* something.
+Some data is already numeric and therefore a metric.
 Converting employee sentiment to a score between 1 and 5 would turn non-numeric data into a metric.
-Some data is already a metric.
-Metrics are void of judgment, by themselves.
-Let's say that an agile software development team practicing Scrum finds its [*sprint velocity*][sprint-velocity] to be 40\.
+On their own, metrics are devoid of judgment.
+E.g.: an agile software development team practicing Scrum finds its [*sprint velocity*][sprint-velocity] to be 40\.
 By itself, this metric is neither good nor bad.
- * A **target** is some value for a metric that is considered desirable and implies judgment.
-Let's say the manager of the agile team decides that the sprint velocity should be higher and therefore sets a target of 45.
-Now the value of 40 is judged, as not as good as 45.
+ * A **target** is some value for a metric that is considered desirable.
+Desire creates judgment.
+E.g.: the manager of the agile team decides that the sprint velocity should be higher and sets a target of 45.
+Now, values below 45 are bad, and above 45 are good.
- * A **goal** is a target with some consequences.
-Let's say that the engineering manager of several application development teams sets each team a goal of achieving a sprint velocity of 45.
-He says that a team that exceeds this goal will be rewarded (team dinner, performance bonus, salary increments, etc) and a team doesn't meet the goal will have penalties (more scrutiny, lower bonuses, etc.).
+ * A **goal** is a target with consequences.
+E.g.: the engineering manager of several teams sets a goal of achieving a sprint velocity of 45.
+He/she says that a team that exceeds this goal will be rewarded and a team that doesn't meet the goal will have penalties imposed on them.
+Now the target is a goal.
+   Target and goal are often used interchangeably but I use the term goal to emphasize the presence of consequences.
- * An **objective**, as opposed to a goal, is a qualitative expression of desired outcomes or state.
-For e.g., the objective for a software development team could be "in 2021, deliver these features ...., while maintaining software reliability, security, and performance".
-Goals are not objectives themselves but serve objectives.
+ * An **outcome** is a qualitative expression of desired state.
+E.g.: the outcome for a software development team could be "in 2021, deliver these features ...., while maintaining software quality, i.e., reliability, security, and performance".
+Goals (should) serve outcomes.
- * How do individuals perceive the relative importance of meeting goals versus meeting the underlying objective?
-I will define a goal as **high-stakes** if meeting the goal is perceived to be more important than the objective.
-E.g., our agile team decides to increase their sprint velocity but compromises on reliability and security.
-I will define a goal as **low-stakes** if the reverse is true.
-E.g., the team is willing, to lower sprint velocity, if necessary, to shore up reliability and security, and won't be penalized by management for doing so.
+ * How do individuals perceive the relative importance of meeting goals versus meeting the underlying outcomes?
+I will define a goal as **high-stakes** if meeting the goal is perceived to be more important than the outcomes.
+E.g.: our agile team decides to increase their sprint velocity but compromises on reliability and security.
+They've met the goal but not the outcome.
+I will define a goal as **low-stakes** if meeting it is perceived to less important than delivering the outcome.
+E.g.: the team perceives that quality is dropping; they negotiate the outcome with management and lower sprint velocity to increase quality; they are not penalized by management.
+Here, the team focused on the total outcome (features plus quality) instead of a goal that was supposed to serve it but did not.
- * A metric is more **accurate** than another if it's value is a better representation of the reality that a metric is supposed to represent.
+ * A metric is more **accurate** than another if its value is a better representation of the reality that a metric is supposed to represent.
 A metric is more **precise** than another if it is more exact, or, would evaluate to the same value consistently when measured multiple times.
 A